liorroy/zsh-auto-backup/README.md

-# ZSH Run Configuration Auto Sync
+# ZSH configuration file (.zshrc) Auto backup to Git
 This repository will help you to utilize `fswatch` and `launchd` in order to get your ZSH configuration file (.zshrc) synced with a git remote repository automatically.

 ## Quick Start